vhscom/fetch-inject/README.md

 ## Contributing

 Please use [Issues](https://github.com/vhs/fetch-inject/issues) for bugs and enhancement requests only.
+Bug reports not accompanied by a reduced test case, sufficient backing research and information to help progress the library may be closed without explanation.

-Use `npm run commit` to create [Commitizen-friendly](http://commitizen.github.io/cz-cli/) commit messages.
+When submitting pull requests, use `npm run commit` to create [Commitizen-friendly](http://commitizen.github.io/cz-cli/) commit messages.
+Pulls should be squashed into a single commit prior to review and should PR against a backing issue.

 If you need support, you know [where to go](http://stackoverflow.com/questions/tagged/fetch-api).
-Thanks!

 ## See Also